-The Smart Places Strategy sets out foundations for implementing smart places, including standards and policies.
-These include the IoT Policy, Smart Infrastructure Policy, Cyber Security Policy and the Al Strategy and associated Al Ethics Policy.
-Smart places are necessarily data driven and these foundational policies provide guidance on privacy, security, and ethical considerations when using sensors and other technology to generate data and use it for decision-making.
-In addition, the Infrastructure Data Management Framework supports the use of data for the design, development and operation and maintenance of the built environment and the NSW Information and Privacy Commission has issued Fund, including for smart places.
+The Smart Places Strategy sets the foundations for implementing smart places with standards and policies.
+This includes the IoT Policy, Smart Infrastructure Policy, Cyber Security Policy, and the AI Strategy and associated AI Ethics Policy.
+In addition, the NSW AI Assurance Framework is mandated for use by all NSW Government agencies for all projects that include AI or utilise AI-driven tools.

+These comprehensive policies provide guidance on the privacy, security, and ethical considerations when using data collected from sensors and other technology for decision-making.
+Agencies implementing smart places can seek additional guidance on data protection within the Infrastructure Data Management Framework which helps agencies understand how to protect sensitive infrastructure data.
+This Framework supports the use of data for the design, development, operation and maintenance of the built environment.
+The NSW Information and Privacy Commission (IPC) has also issued guidance on assessing information access and privacy impacts for projects seeking funding from the Digital Restart Fund, including for smart places.